General Academic Policies

 At the close of each semester, a student is placed on academic probation if the cumulative grade point average is less than 3.00.
 The student is removed from probation that semester in which the grade average rises to or above 3.00.
 Placement on, retention on, or removal from probation is noted on the term grade report and the permanent record.

-A student who remains on probation after the completion of 15 semester hours will be required to withdraw for unsatisfactory academic performance.
+An M.A. student who remains on probation after the completion of 15 semester hours will be required to withdraw for unsatisfactory academic performance.

 Winter Weather Policy